Which is the best Sonicare toothbrush? (November 2014) -

 This is the sleekest of the "inexpensive" Sonicare toothbrushes.

-- It has Sonicare's QuadPacer feature (but not the Easy-start mode).
+- It has Sonicare's QuadPacer feature.

 Comments: This is our Best list's "high-end" model and it would seem to make a pretty reasonable choice.